shim2k/blog/src/content/post-1.md

 // importing a file ending with .worker.js to be the worker: import Worker from './scene.worker';

-class SceneView extends Component {
+class ThreeJSView extends Component {

     constructor(props) {
         super(props);